-All referrals to the community service will be made via the relevant Locality Team

-Referrals from out of County or health professionals must be with the agreement of Locality Service or Team Manager.
+All referrals to the community service will be made via the relevant Locality Community Team and should be directed via the Central Locality Mailbox for the Community Service.
+(Appendix 1 attached - locality mailbox details).
+Referrals from out of County or health professionals must be with the agreement of the relevant Community Team Manager

-Inspiring Lives has developed a process and tool which the service will use when contacted regarding a new referral.
-This will ensure there is a consistent approach across all Inspiring Lives Community Services and reduce duplication for Teams.
+Adult Community Services have developed a process and tool which the service will use when contacted regarding a new referral.
+This will ensure there is a consistent approach across all Enablement and Support Community Services and reduce duplication for Teams.